How to Support Transgender & Gender-questioning Youth

 Supporting Parents: Talking to Children About Gender Identity

 It’s important for parents to help children and adolescents understand gender identity.
-Being friends with or talking about about trans, gay and lesbian people will not make anyone gay or transgender.
+Being friends with or talking about trans, gay and lesbian people will not make anyone gay or transgender.
 However, learning about and understanding different types of people will make children more likely to be kind and respectful to one another.
 Understanding diversity may also help children and adolescents stand up to someone who is bullying another student.

 When talking to a child or adolescent about gender identity, let them guide the conversation.
 If you’re not sure where to begin, books are a great jumping off point to start a conversation about gender.
 Parents should try to find out what specifically the child is trying to understand and help answer those questions.